 1. Find a Reputable Dealer

-Caterpillar® has modular components we can recondition or rebuild, too.
-It’s vital that you find OEM parts for used heavy equipment because they’re engineered to work with your machines, allowing them to operate at full capacity.
-Choosing OEM used equipment replacement parts also gives you a financial benefit because warranties often cover them, which provides longer-lasting repairs.
+At Thompson Tractor, we ensure regular maintenance of our equipment and deliver quality-made equipment to make it simpler for you to find services and replacement parts.
+Caterpillar has modular components we can recondition or rebuild, too.
+You must find OEM parts for used heavy equipment because they’re engineered to work with your machines, allowing them to operate at full capacity.
+Choosing OEM used equipment replacement parts also benefits you financially because they’re usually covered by warranties, ensuring longer-lasting repairs.

 2. Determine Fleet and Project Requirements

-3. Analyze Worksite Conditions
+3. Analyze Work Site Conditions

 4. Know the Cost of Used Equipment